Sparvriend/Master-Thesis/README.md

 ## Current TODO
 * TODO: Finish explainability of the model
       -> Uncertainty prediction (DUQ)
-          -> Fix model loading, and add support for other models than just MobileNetV2
           -> Think of a method of expressing the distance as uncertainty
-      -> Deep Ensembles
+      -> Deep Ensembles Uncertainty
-      -> Combine other dataset (CIFAR10/100) with uncertainty prediction
       -> Look into adding augmentation to uncertainty methods
+* TODO: Implement dataset loading instead of default NTZFilterDataset
+      -> CIFAR10/100
+      -> Problem: To load models for prediction on testing data, you need to know the type of dataset,
+      but that is currently not saved as a result, and it would be odd.
+      -> Form experiments for CIFAR dataset and check if they are good
+      -> Combine CIFAR dataset with uncertainty
 * TODO: Figure out why the testing FPS is so slow (Overhead probably)
       -> Report only GPU fps
       -> Appears to be as fast as doing it on the CPU? (is device CPU?)